 The second axis shows how these cities can have co-existent national groups associated with a distinctive mediascape and an ethnoscape (Appendurai, 1996) while living in the same urban setting.
 This axis also reveals the changing demographic and national patterns of global cities, induced by metropolitan growth.
 National citizenship is the institutionalized form of cultural capital, which structures the contrast between the two groups.
 On one side, there is the static national universe of the rooted elderlies, and on the other, the elastic national universe of the diasporic youngsters.
-Luxembourgers, who are over-represented among the older generation (Peltier & Klein, 2018a), reproduce their Luxembourg ‘home territory’, (Morley, 2000) by routinely using the two forms of media mainly dedicated to their national group: currently the Luxembourg paid-for newspapers and the Luxembourg and Germany television stations.
-These forms of media have been central in the mundane and banal reproduction of nations in Europe and beyond (Anderson, 1983; Billig, 1995; Cardiff & Scannell, 1987).
+Luxembourgers, who are over-represented among the older generation (Peltier & Klein, 2018a), reproduce their Luxembourg “home territory” (Morley, 2000) by routinely using the two forms of media mainly dedicated to their national group: currently the Luxembourg paid-for newspapers and the Luxembourg and Germany television stations.
+These forms of media have been central in the mundane and banal reproduction of nations in Europe and beyond (Anderson, 1983).
 The universe of these Luxembourgers can be considered as static, because there is a cohesive embeddedness of people and the media in the fixed national and territorial unit, including the booming metropolis: Luxembourg.
 This ensemble is clearly made up of the elite, as people located in it consider themselves as living with a comfortable income.
 However, the economic capital does not structure the contrast between them and the second group of media/culture consumers.
 This contrast is based on national belonging: Old Luxembourgers vs. Young Portuguese.
 The Portuguese also reproduce their home territory, which is actually stretched, made elastic, thanks to a de-bounded Portuguese mediascape including Luxembourg (see Figure 1).
 TV watching has been associated with working-class culture (Morley, 1992).
-However, the current research shows that it is not belonging to a particular socioeconomic class that determines the cultural differentiation in terms of TV viewing within global cities, but the embeddedness of people in specific national communities (Lamour & Lorentz, 2014).
-Interestingly, the age factor – which has been associated with the differentiation between established and emergent cultural practices in various surveys (Le Roux et al, 2008) – is simply linked here to the differentiation within an established cultural practice: TV watching.
+However, the current research shows that it is not belonging to a particular socioeconomic class that determines the cultural differentiation in terms of TV viewing within global cities, but the embeddedness of people in specific national communities.
+Interestingly, the age factor—which has been associated with the differentiation between established and emergent cultural practices in various surveys (Le Roux et al., 2008)—is simply linked here to the differentiation within an established cultural practice: TV watching.
 It shows that small size global cities can have a demographic structure incorporating a national imbalance, leading to contrasting patterns of TV viewing.